Automattic/wp-calypso/packages/wp-checkout/README.md

 }
 ```

 Within the `form` component and the `billingContactForm` component, the Hook `usePaymentMethod()` will return an object with the above properties pertaining to the active payment method.
-To retreieve all the payment methods, the Hook `useAllPaymentMethods()` will return an array that contains them all.
+To retreieve all the payment methods, the function `getPaymentMethods()` will return an array that contains them all.

 ## 💰 Advanced API